GA-FrontEnd-Projects/jquery-slidejs/README.md

 2. Open the index.html file in your code editor.

-3. Include the SlidesJS source in the `<head>` element of the index file.
+3. Include the jQuery Cycle2 source in the `<head>` element of the index file.
 The source file is located in the `js` folder.

 4. In your js/script.js file, add the standard `$(document).ready()` statement.